discokalle/musicle/ideas.md

 ### To-do's (in order of priority)

-- Add a proper loading animation

-- Add profile picture upload option for users

 - Games/social features:

   - Music quiz that is generated based on the users preferences
   - Queue for in-person listening sessions with voting
   - (Minigames like "guess the song based on the lyrics")

+- Add a proper loading animation

+- Add profile picture upload option for users

+- In the end:
+  - Polish the design parts and select a suitable theme
-- In the end, go through and remove console logs (at least those exposing private info)
+  - Go through and remove console logs (at least those exposing private info)

 ## API resources